 But, in our losses (the Ls), the lessons learned can help make for bigger wins in the future.
 Which is why I want to talk about my biggest Ls (highlighting BJJ and dating as my inspiration for this post) and how I learned to take them like an OG to become a bigger winner.

 Jiu-jitsu can be one of the most positive and life changing things you participate in, if you know how to approach it.
-If you go into it thinking that you’re going to automatically win every time, then you’ve gone into it wrong.
+If you go into it thinking that you’re going to automatically win every time, then you’ve gone into it for the wrong reasons..
 I had that mindset to start when I needed to beat everyone down and win in every circumstance: gym rolls, positional sparring, competitions, coming to the most classes per week, etc. etc. Then of course your humbling begins when life happens: you meet someone better, stronger or faster, you aren’t well versed in a technique, so you get throttled every time you roll, you have a job, kids, social life, and then those two-a-day trainings become once a month.

 If you keep the “I need to be a winner at any cost” mentality, you end up losing every time.
 You can start to make excuses for yourself about why this technique didn’t work or why you ended up tapping during every roll you do.
-I’ve been in situations up to even recently (today when I trained) when I feel that my jiu-jitsu is trash and I’m never going to get better.
+I’ve been in situations (even up to today when I trained) when I feel that my jiu-jitsu is trash and I’m never going to get better.
 You might even want to quit if you don’t learn how to reevaluate the losses you’ve taken.

 I would say my biggest L came after I lost a match back in 2017.
 I made a stupid mistake and got arm barred.
 I had won the previous match by 14 points and felt that I could continue to kick ass.
 I was arrogant and thought that because of my size and the fact that I was “participating” in BJJ (aka not actively training) I was going to win.
 Tapping to a girl who was at least 20kg lighter than me was the biggest blow my jiu-jitsu ego could have gotten.
 I was afraid to compete for a while, but it gave me the push I needed to get better and stop making excuses for my jiu-jitsu.
 When I competed again, I wasn’t afraid because I knew I put in the work.